kuberhealthy/kuberhealthy/README.md

 #### Daemonset Deployment and Termination

 - Namespace: kuberhealthy
-- Default Timeout: 5 minutes
+- Timeout: 5 minutes
-- Default Interval: 15 minutes
+- Interval: 15 minutes
 - Check name: `daemonSet`

     `daemonSet` deploys a daemonSet to the `kuberhealthy` namespace, waits for all pods to be in the 'Ready' state, then terminates them and ensures all pod terminations were successful.
 Containers are deployed with their resource requirements set to 0 cores and 0 memory and use the pause container from Google (`gcr.io/google_containers/pause:0.8.0`).
 The `node-role.kubernetes.io/master` `NoSchedule` taint is tolerated by daemonset testing pods.
 The pause container is already used by Kubelet to do various tasks and should be cached at all times.
 If a failure occurs anywhere in the daemonset deployment or tear down, an error is shown on the status page describing the issue.

 #### Component Health

-- Default timeout: 1 minute
+- Timeout: 1 minute
-- Default interval: 2 minute
+- Interval: 2 minute
-- Default downtime toleration: 5 minutes
+- Downtime toleration: 5 minutes
 - Check name: `componentStatus`

   `componentStatus` checks for the state of cluster `componentstatuses`.
 Kubernetes components include the ETCD and ETCD-event deployments, the Kubernetes scheduler, and the Kubernetes controller manager.
 This is almost the same as running `kubectl get componentstatuses`.
 If a `componentstatus` status is down for 5 minutes, an alert is shown on the status page.